DIVD-NL/web-csirt/credentials.md

 Lots of credentials are from so called [combo lists](https://scirge.com/glossary/combo-list).
 Credentials from different breaches, combined, traded and often of low quality.
 Most of the time these lists only contain a username and password and are devoid of any context like when the the credentials were "harvested", which platform, service or system they initially belonged to and where the breach occured.

-"When does being notified of a breach help, and when does it hurt?
+When does being notified of a breach help, and when does it hurt?
 Without context, it's unlikely that a user can take any positive action.
-Does it help to know that you are now in 15 breaches instead of 14?"
+Does it help to know that you are now in 15 breaches instead of 14?

 ## Our solution